-Even though it seems super-modern, teletherapy isn't new: It's been around for more than 20 years, according to the American Psychological Association.
+Even though it seems super-modern, teletherapy isn't new.
+Telehealth statistics show it's been around for more than 20 years, according to the American Psychological Association.
 However, as technology has improved, the practice of visiting a mental health professional virtually, whether via phone, webcam, text message or email, has grown in spades.

 The Benefits of Teletherapy

 Although some people surely prefer seeing their therapist face-to-face, teletherapy comes with some built-in advantages:

 Teletherapy is convenient and flexible.
 By eliminating the commute, it can allow people who didn't feel like they had time to see a therapist to schedule sessions more easily.

 For some, being able to control the location may make sessions more comfortable.
 "Even though therapists' offices tend to have couches and a calming, serene environment, certain clients may still feel it is too much like going to the doctor and be uncomfortable and tense up and not be as open to sharing their thoughts and feelings," says clinical psychotherapist Jennifer Tomko, LCSW, owner of Clarity Health Solutions.